phun-ky/phun-ky.github.io/_drafts/how-to-work-with-trusted-data.md

 ## Sources

 * Have you used the given source before?
-* Have the source provided data that appeared to be correct in the past?
+* Has the source provided data that appeared to be correct in the past?
 * Have other parties used the source before?
 * Are the sources credible?

+>The quantity of information available is so staggering that we cannot know everything about a subject.
+For example, it's estimated that anyone attempting to research what's known about depression would have to read over 100,000 studies on the subject.
+And there's the problem of trying to decide which studies have produced reliable results.
+>
+><a href="https://owl.english.purdue.edu/owl/resource/553/01/">Evaluating Sources: Overview, Online Writing Lab, Purdue University</a>

+If you have used the source before, you have probably acquired a level of trust with that source, relying on the data it provides.
+If you have not used the source, you can verify it by enquiring experience from other users of that source and validate the data itself.

-To recap and elaborate on what sources could be:
+To recap  on what sources could be:

-* Wife telling you what to get in the store
+* Wife <sup><a href="/2015/09/09/trusted-data/#interpretation-of-data">(telling you what to get in the store)</a></sup>
 * The TV-schedule
 * API-service
 * Radio show host
-* Newspapers
+* Newspaper
 * Website
-* Birth certificates
+* Birth certificate
-* The whistle-blower
+* Whistle-blower

 ## Interpretation